mattermost/mattermost-handbook/company/about-mattermost/README.md

 ## Market

-We see a $30B+ market opportunity in the collaboration space and the growth of “open source collaboration” accelerating vs proprietary solutions.
+We see a $30B+ market opportunity in the secure collaboration space and the growth of “open source collaboration” accelerating vs proprietary solutions.
 Open source has already commoditized operating systems, databases, tooling, and virtualization infrastructure.
 We see the entry of open source into the application layer driving fast adoption of a new generation of open source and open core solutions, inherently more flexible, trustworthy, and economical than past models.

 ### Products and Business Model